dolphindonglers/dolphindonglers.github.io/_posts/2025-06-15-do-you-remember.md

 It’s 1:00 a.m.
 Technically tomorrow.

 He grabs a half-warm Celsius from the “fridge” under his bed (read: the coldest part of his dorm floor + vibes) and heads outside.
 Why?
-Because somewhere in his delulu little heart, Adi still believes that dreams are forged under the night sky.
+Because somewhere in his delulu little heart, Humbug still believes that dreams are forged under the night sky.
 Or at least, that walking counts as productivity.

 Outside, the Boston air slaps him in the face like a Tutor handing back a paper draft he thought went well.
 His shirt flaps in the wind, oversized sleeves twirling like interpretive dancers.
 Goosebumps crawl up his arms.
 He calls them “emotional derivatives.”
 They spike when he thinks about her.

 The Charles glimmers beside him.
 The city skyline tries to look aesthetic but gives “PowerPoint background.”
 Still, it works.
-Adi feels free.
+Humbug feels free.

 And then, like an unskippable ad, she appears in his mind.
 Again.
 But this time, not just a thought—a vision.